muppet9010/Factorio-Biter-Extermination/README.md

 - Each technology unit is: 4 military, 2 space and chemical, 1 of each other science pack.
 - Each recipe unit is: 1 atomic bomb, 25 poison capsules, 10 steel.

+On launch the weapon will kill everything on the "enemy" team on the planet that the weapon is launched from.
+Option to have pollution disabled and removed from the entire game upon weapon deployment to save UPS.
-Only supports/uses base game technologies and items at present.
+Only supports/uses base game technologies and items.